Head bobble

 The head bobble, head wobble, or Indian head shake refers to a common gesture found in South Asian cultures, most notably in India.
 The motion usually consists of a side-to-side tilting of the head in arcs along the coronal plane.
-A form of nonverbal communication, it may mean yes, good, maybe, ok, or I understand, depending on the context.
+A form of nonverbal communication, it may mean yes, good, maybe, okay, or I understand, depending on the context.

 Usage

 In India, a head bobble can have a variety of different meanings.
 Most frequently it means yes, or is used to indicate understanding.
 The meaning of the head bobble depends on the context of the conversation or encounter.
-It can serve as an alternative to thank you, as a polite introduction, or it can represent acknowledgement.
+It can serve as an alternative to thank you or as a polite introduction, or it can represent acknowledgement.

 Head bobbles can also be used in an intentionally vague manner.
 An unenthusiastic head bobble can be a polite way of declining something without saying no directly.

 The gesture is common throughout India.
 However, it is used more frequently in South India.